wjladams/wjladams.github.io/index.md

 layout: page
 ---

-# Welcome

-This is a place for Dr. Adams to showcase some of his work.
+This is a place for Dr. Adams to show some of his current and past work.

 # Useful links